Medical Miscommunication Injury Attorneys in Orlando

 Communication before, during, and after surgery is essential to providing proper care to patients.
 Failures or breakdowns in communication can result in errors like wrong-site surgery, equipment left inside a patient, or infections after surgery.
 There are simple steps that hospitals and other medical facilities can take to ensure proper communication among staff, yet these procedures are sometimes ignored in the name of maximizing profits.

-If you believe that you or someone you love has been harmed during a surgical procedure due to poor communication, please speak to our experienced Orlando medical malpractice attorneys at Faiella & Gulden, P.A., at (407) 647-6111.
+If you believe that you or someone you love has been harmed during a surgical procedure due to poor communication, please speak to our experienced Orlando medical malpractice lawyers at Faiella & Gulden, P.A., at (407) 647-6111.
 We offer a free consultation to review your case.

 We require no legal retainer or upfront fees, and you pay nothing unless we prevail.
 Call us for your free consultation.